davidsneighbour/kollitsch.dev/README.md

 ![module structure](.github/images/rm001.png)

 * [kollitsch.dev](https://github.com/davidsneighbour/kollitsch.dev) - this repository, website configuration and content
-* [hugo-theme](https://github.com/davidsneighbour/hugo-theme) - the theme used for the website
 * [hugo-modules](https://github.com/davidsneighbour/hugo-modules) - Hugo modules that add reusable components to any Hugo website.
 * [configurations](https://github.com/davidsneighbour/configurations) - Configuration files for various tools used in this project.